Frequently asked questions

 How do task dependencies unlock work?

-When upstream tasks complete, dependent tasks become ready for their owners automatically—no manual status sweeps or "unblock the board" rituals.
+When upstream tasks complete, dependent tasks become ready for their owners automatically.
+No manual status sweeps or "unblock the board" rituals.

 How is task progress tracked?